 Here are some tips for finding a humane mouse trap and using it right to trap the mice:

-If you are looking for an effective mouse trap, which is also humane, you don’t have to worry because there are numerous options that you could choose from.
-All you have to do is look through various stores and the Internet to find the best.
+If you are looking for an effective mouse trap that’s also humane, there are numerous options that you can choose from.
 Here are a few tips to help you out:

 You should start off with evaluating the situation in your house.
 Are there too many mice?
 Where have they set up their residence?
 You can find all this out by checking their droppings.
 Once you know the location you will know how and where to set the trap.